yanghengtang/tp/docs/DeveloperGuide.md

 **UML Diagrams**
 1. Sequence Diagram

-The following sequence diagram shows how the list doctor operation would work: SortSequenceDiagram
+The following sequence diagram shows how the list doctor operation would work:
 ![ListDoctorSequence](images/ListDoctorSequence.png)

-The following sequence diagram shows how the list patient operation would work: SortSequenceDiagram
+The following sequence diagram shows how the list patient operation would work:
 ![ListPatientSequence](images/ListPatientSequence.png)

-The following activity diagram summarizes what happens when a user wants to list a new patient/doctor: ListYZCommandActivityDiagram
+The following activity diagram summarizes what happens when a user wants to list a new patient/doctor:
 ![ListCommandActivity](images/ListCommandActivityDiagram.png)

 ### List Appointments